Xavdidtheshadow/schedulizer/README.md

 Ideally, all refs are IRDP certified and the system simply ranks them according to their star rating.

 In the event that the IRDP system doesn't have enough information to rank all participating refs (as is the current case with Australia), starred refs will be prioritized (in order) above non-starred refs and all others will be sorted randomly.

+## Options
+### Wide Mode
+Similar to World Cup, refs are considered unavailable if their team plays before, during, or after the given timeslot.
+If this option is disabled, a ref is only considered unavailable if their team plays during the same timeslot.
+This is enabled by default.

 ## Examples
 	Game 1